Olympia (2011 film)

-Olympia is a 2011 Argentine indie film directed by Leo Damario and starring Mora Escola, Mercedes Morán, Edda Bustamante, María Nela Sinisterra and Victoria Bugallo.
+Olympia is a 2011 Argentine indie film directed by Leo Damario and starring Mora Escolá, Mercedes Morán, Edda Bustamante, María Nela Sinisterra and Victoria Bugallo.

-The film narrates the story of an 18-year-old aspiring porn star and influencer, Olympia (Escola), who, after starring in a couple of amateur videos, enters the professional industry in her first major title, which involves a scene with 16 other men.
+The film narrates the story of an 18-year-old aspiring porn star and influencer, Olympia (Escolá), who, after starring in a couple of amateur videos, enters the professional industry in her first major title, which involves a scene with 16 other men.
 Different personalities from the rock, fashion and porn universe are to accompany the 18 years to become a renowned pop culture star.

 The film premiered in the 62nd Berlin International Film Festival in the European Film Market.